Manny Aston: Fossils

 Aston is best known for his award-winning teenage play, Fossils – published by Currency Press in 1995, and still in print today.
 The play has had international seasons in Berlin and Yokohama, and has been toured and performed at the Sydney Opera House, many major regional centres and hundreds of schools throughout the country.
 Fossils was on the HSC Drama syllabus for many years, and is still a popular workshop choice for performance and drama classes.

 Education

 Having completed his Bachelor of Arts (majoring in Mass Communication and Philosophy) at Macquarie University, Aston gained his Master of Creative Arts, and Doctor of Creative Arts at the University of Wollongong.
 In 2002 he gained his Graduate Diploma of Education from Charles Sturt University, and qualified for a Bachelor of Science (Psychology) degree in 2007.
-He recently completed his graduate studies in Advanced Psychology at the University of New England.
+He completed his postgraduate studies in Advanced Psychology at the University of New England.

 Aston began teaching in 1990 and subsequently taught in secondary schools, universities, TAFE and private colleges.
 He was a long time contributor to magazines such as Australian Video Camera and the prestigious, Australian Cinematographer.
 Manny has written academic articles on fields as diverse as psychology, cybercrime, and education.
 He is a keen advocate of positive education, and is the author of Study Right, which has become one of Australia's best selling ‘How to Study’ guides.
+Aston is currently an Adjunct Professor at The Fashion Institute (TFI), Sydney.